Get Matched With History Teacher Programs

 Steps to Becoming a History Teacher

-Whether you choose to teach young students the basics about American History or opt to teach college students about the intricacies and importance of government coups, there is a place for you in a classroom somewhere in the US.
-If you’re interested in helping to ensure that the adage “those who forget the past are destined to repeat it” doesn’t come true, then starting on the path to becoming a history teacher is something to look forward to.
+Whether you teach young students the basics of American History or college students about government coups, there's a place for you in classrooms across the U.S. If you're passionate about ensuring that "those who forget the past are destined to repeat it," becoming a history teacher is a path worth pursuing.

 Step 1: Major in Education with a Specialization in History